GOING INTO HOSPITAL

-The aim of the Pre-operative Assessment Clinic is to ensure that patients are fit for their proposed surgery and adequately prepared for their admission to hospital.
+The aim of the Pre-operative Assessment Clinic is to ensure that patients are fit for their proposed surgery and adequately prepared for their admission to the hospital.

 It is usual for each ward to have set visiting times.
 Please adhere to these wherever possible – this makes for good patient care and helps with infection control.
-Please ask the nurse-in-charge if you have a problem with the visiting times.
+Please ask the nurse in charge if you have a problem with the visiting times.

 Going to theatre

-Each hospital will have a routine which will be explained to you by your nursing/medical team.
-For some this will include skin preparation which will be in the form of a wash/lotion (this may have been given to you at pre-assessment, together with instructions for use).
+Each hospital will have a routine that will be explained to you by your nursing/medical team.
+For some, this will include skin preparation which will be in the form of a wash/lotion (this may have been given to you at pre-assessment, together with instructions for use).
 If the surgeon has marked your skin for surgery, do not wash these marks off.
 You may be required to wear anti-embolism socks too and you may also be given a small injection daily which will help to prevent blood clots.
 These will stop once you are discharged (unless there is a medical need).

 Following your procedure, you may spend a while in the Recovery Suite, after which you will be taken to the ward where you will spend the next few days until you are discharged.
 It is a good idea to restrict your visitors for the first few days as you will be tired and you will need this time to help you heal and get over your operation.
-Visitors are well-meaning, but can be very tiring and you can make good “use” of them once you go home – to help with making tea, shopping, cleaning and so on!!!
+Visitors are well-meaning but can be very tiring and you can make good “use” of them once you go home – to help with making tea, shopping, cleaning and so on!

 The type of surgery you have had will determine whether you have an intravenous infusion (drip) post-operatively; you will almost certainly have drains to your wounds which will be removed once they are draining minimal amounts of fluid.
-You will be expected to get out of bed and move around at the earliest opportunity and you may be visited by the physiotherapist who will instruct you on breathing exercises and other exercises specific to your operation.
+You will be expected to get out of bed and move around at the earliest opportunity and you may be visited by a physiotherapist who will instruct you on breathing exercises and other exercises specific to your operation.
 Pain relief will be given as required.
 Eating and drinking are encouraged and you should tell the nurse if you are having problems with your bowels.